1apple7seeds/1apple7seeds.github.io/resume.md

 **University of Kansas, United States (2013-2016)**

-*Bachelor of Science in Aerospace Engineering*
+*Bachelor of Science (Honors) in Aerospace Engineering*

-- Graduated with Honors + Full -Tuition Scholarship
+- Full-Tuition Scholarship
 - Elected as “Sophomore of the year” by the Aerospace Engineering department

 ## Technical Skills